luismartinezs/react-katas/README.md

 ## Author

-I am pretty new to the development world, only started learning a few months ago, so forgive me if the code itself here is not according to best practices, or you find it is not professional code.
+I am pretty new to the development world, only started learning a few months ago, so forgive me if the code itself here is not according to best practices, or you find it is not up to professional standards.

 Luis Martínez @ 2019